Apply for a Hackney Carriage or a private hire driver's licence as a new applicant

 A separate charge is made for this service.
 The DBS will then carry out a criminal record check and send your DBS certificate to you.
 You must then bring your certificate to the council, we will check this and providing you have met all our conditions and requirements a licence will be issued as soon as possible.

-If you already subscribe to the DBS update service, you will not need to apply for a further DBS check provided you are able to show the original DBS certificate and give the council permission to view your online DBS record.
+Please note it is a mandatory requirement that you subscribe to the DBS update service and give the council permission to view your online DBS record.

-A criminal record will not necessarily be a bar to your application, if for any reason we require further information or you do not meet our conditions and requirements we will contact you and discuss the matter.
+A conviction will not necessarily be a bar to your application, if for any reason we require further information or you do not meet our conditions and requirements we will contact you and discuss the matter.